simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 The primary class is kellinwood.security.zipsigner.ZipSigner.
 It is is a heavily modified version of Google's SignApk.
-Modifications include the addition of convienience methods, a progress listener API, default keys/certificates built into the classpath, and a signature implementation that generates signatures recognized by the "install update.zip file" feature of the recovery programs.
+Modifications include the addition of convienience methods, a progress listener API, default keys/certificates built into the classpath, and an implementation that generates signatures recognized by the "install update.zip file" feature of the recovery programs.